awsdocs/aws-batch-user-guide/doc_source/troubleshooting.md

 If your compute environment contains compute resources, but your jobs do not progress beyond the `RUNNABLE` status, then there is something preventing the jobs from actually being placed on a compute resource\.
 Here are some common causes for this issue:

-The `awslogs` log driver is not configured on your compute resources
+The `awslogs` log driver isn't configured on your compute resources
 AWS Batch jobs send their log information to CloudWatch Logs\.
 To enable this, you must configure your compute resources to use the `awslogs` log driver\.
 If you base your compute resource AMI off of the Amazon ECS\-optimized AMI \(or Amazon Linux\), then this driver is registered by default with the `ecs-init` package\.
 If you use a different base AMI, then you must ensure that the `awslogs` log driver is specified as an available log driver with the `ECS_AVAILABLE_LOGGING_DRIVERS` environment variable when the Amazon ECS container agent is started\.
-For more information, see [Compute Resource AMI Specification](compute_resource_AMIs.md#batch-ami-spec) and [Creating a Compute Resource AMI](create-batch-ami.md)\.
+For more information, see [Compute resource AMI specification](compute_resource_AMIs.md#batch-ami-spec) and [Creating a compute resource AMI](create-batch-ami.md)\.

 Insufficient resources
 If your job definitions specify more CPU or memory resources than your compute resources can allocate, then your jobs will never be placed\.
 For example, if your job specifies 4 GiB of memory, and your compute resources have less than that available, then the job cannot be placed on those compute resources\.
 In this case, you must reduce the specified memory in your job definition or add larger compute resources to your environment\.
 Some memory is reserved for the Amazon ECS container agent and other critical system processes\.
 For more information, see [Compute Resource Memory Management](memory-management.md)\.